aravindpunyamantula/SaaS-platform---Project-task-Management-/docs/architecture.md

 # System Architecture Document

-Multi-Tenant SaaS Platform – Project & Task ManagementBelow is a **complete, professional `docs/architecture.md`** written cleanly, technically, and **as your own system**.
+**Multi-Tenant SaaS Platform – Project & Task Management**
-No emojis, no external references, no branding.

-You can copy this directly into `docs/architecture.md`.

 ---

-# System Architecture Document

-Multi-Tenant SaaS Platform – Project & Task Management

----

 ## 1. Overview

-This document describes the **system architecture, component interactions, and data flow** of the Multi-Tenant SaaS Platform.
-The architecture is designed to ensure **strict tenant isolation, role-based access control, scalability, and maintainability**, while remaining simple to deploy and operate using containerization.
+This document describes the **system architecture, component responsibilities, and data flow** of the Multi-Tenant SaaS Platform.
+The architecture is designed to ensure **strict tenant isolation, role-based access control, scalability, security, and maintainability**, while remaining simple to deploy and operate using containerization.

 ---